 Power, Temps, Noise and Overclocking

-Sticking with the power and noise theme for a moment one of the key 7970 features which was covered in our original review is the advanced power management which has been implemented in Crossfire.
+Sticking with the power and noise theme for a moment, as with our other articles on the 7900 we also need to note that one of the key 7950 series features is the advanced power management which has been implemented in Crossfire.
 In that mode AMD are able to send the second card to an ultra-low power state when idle and as shown below this means turning the GPU and memory to 0MHz.